JoshuaW03628/Mindless-Sheep-V2/arcade/pong.md

             })
         })
 }
-// removes 'amt' tokens from the user's tokens attribute function remTokens(amt) {
+// removes 'amt' tokens from the user's tokens attribute (in this case, amt = 10) function remTokens(amt) {
     const id = localStorage.getItem('currentUser');
     // update the user's token amount